tinaaa071/Case-Study-ppt/slides.md

 </div>

 <!--
-After completing registration, students can check their application status in the member center.
+After completing application, students can check their application status in the member center.

 By clicking on a course card, they can see detailed information about that course.
 -->